XIII-B was a large POW camp for officers. OFLAG XIII-B

 them was John K. Waters, husband of Beatrice Patton - General Patton’s

-Goode, was the Senior American Officer of the camp.
+Goode, was the Senior American Officer at the camp.

 He wrote a list